If I Ruled the World… Imagine That

 He also loved the treehouse slide.
 I think he loved it more than any other kid has ever loved it.
 The thing about this short video to watch out for is Hoang’s surprise at his appearance.
 Somehow, Calvin would enter the stairs behind a bunch of other kids but then appear almost immediately, ahead of the other kids, at the bottom of the slide.

 Meanwhile, Damian found a room in which electric hot-air dryers were aligned to push balls from one place to another.
 As much as Calvin loved that slide, Damian loved this thing one-hundred times more.
-I think he could have – and would have – stayed in this room all day if we let him.
+I think he could have – and would have – stayed in that room all day if we let him.

 The area of Imagine Nation that you have seen the most on their brochures and promotions is the ESPN-sponsored TV studio.
 Impressively, everything here was working!
 I think we’ve tried to use 3 or 4 other green screens at other kids’ museums and something is always broken or just not working correctly.